greenreader9/mofh-client/README.md

 # MyOwnFreeHost API Client

 An API client to use the free hosting system from [MyOwnFreeHost](https://myownfreehost.net).
+Based off the API wrapper from InfinityFree

 **IMPORTANT: THIS LIBRARY IS AIMED AT EXPERIENCED PHP DEVELOPERS.
 Experience with object-oriented PHP and Composer is required.
 If you can't use oo-PHP and Composer, don't bother with this library.**